Category filter

 - Setup key protectors using the BitLocker policy from the Hexnode console.

-- Authenticate with TPM startup key
+- Authenticate with TPM Startup

-- Authenticate with TPM startup pin
+- Authenticate with Startup Key

-- Authenticate with TPM startup key and PIN
+- Authenticate with Startup PIN

 - Backup the recovery key from the device.

 - Type Manage BitLocker in the search box in the Start menu.
-You can also access the BitLocker settings through Start > Settings > Privacy & security > Device encryption > BitLocker drive encryption.

 - Next, scroll down to the encrypted drive section and click on Turn on BitLocker.